Amazon Aurora Documentation

 Price predictability at scale

-Aurora I/O-Optimized is a database cluster configuration.
-It delivers improved price performance for customers with I/O-intensive workloads with Aurora I/O optimized you pay for database instances and storage.
+Aurora I/O-Optimized is a database cluster configuration designed to deliver improved price performance for customers with I/O-intensive workloads.
+With Aurora I/O optimized you pay for database instances and storage.

-Aurora Standard is a database cluster configuration that offers cost-effective pricing for the vast majority of applications with low to moderate I/O usage.
+Aurora Standard is a database cluster configuration that offers pricing for applications with low to moderate I/O usage.
 With Aurora Standard you pay for database instances, storage, and pay-per-request I/O.

 Optimized I/O costs